-Trio Wins Nobel Prize In Physiology Or Medicine For Work On Cell Metabolism
+Trio Wins Nobel Prize In Physiology Or Medicine For Work On Cells And Oxygen

-Three scientists who studied how cells sense and adapt to oxygen levels have been awarded the Nobel Prize in physiology or medicine — the first recipients of prestigious awards for 2019.
+Three scientists who made important discoveries about how cells sense and adapt to different oxygen levels have won the Nobel Prize in physiology or medicine, in the first announcement of Nobel winners for 2019.

 William G. Kaelin Jr. of the Dana-Farber Cancer Institute and Harvard University, Peter J. Ratcliffe of Oxford University and the Francis Crick Institute and Gregg L. Semenza of Johns Hopkins University were jointly awarded the prize.